 Many employers administer a written exam, a background check and a drug test for job candidates prior to making a hiring decision.
 Employers may require candidates to meet minimum age requirements, usually between 18 and 21 years old.
 Federal agencies require officers to be appointed before they turn 37.
 New hires must also be U.S. citizens or possess a green card and have no felony convictions.

-According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers could expect to see a 5% job growth from 2012-2022, which was slower than average.
-Shorter prison terms and decreases in crime may be reasons behind this below-average job growth.
-Correctional officers and jailers made an average salary of $44,350 per year in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), correctional officers and jailers could expect to see a decline in job growth from 2018-2028.
+Shorter prison terms and decreases in crime may be reasons behind this decline job growth.
+Correctional officers and jailers made a mean salary of $49,300 per year in May 2018.